Akatama/kiwi-descriptions/README.md

 []$ podman run --cap-add CAP_SYS_ADMIN --rm -ti --name mash --volume ./mash:/mnt mash
 ```

-Once the mash instance has started, login, setup credentials and run a
+Once the mash instance has started, setup credentials and run a
 workflow.
 The mash system supports different cloud providers and is based
 on a pipeline of services to fetch, test, upload and publish OS images
 in the public cloud.
 All this information is provided by a mash job